ESR-NZ/covid_in_wastewater/README.md

 ## Clinical Case Data

 The cases numbers is calculated by summing up all the new cases reported to the Ministry of Health for that week.
 Cases are reported on a per-day basis because wastewater samples are generally representative of the viral load in the catchment for the preceding 24-hrs.
 The report date is aligned with what the Ministry of Health publishes on their website.
-The average number of new COVID-19 cases reported per day via are collected through NCTS or Episurv, when report date is not available the first non null value from the fields onset date, lab sample date, lab confirmed detection date or earliest date.
+The average number of new COVID-19 cases reported per day via are collected through the National Contact Tracing System (NCTS) or Episurv.
+When the report date is not available the first non null value from the fields onset date, lab sample date, lab confirmed detection date or earliest date is imputed as the report date.

 ## Data Dictionary